jeanlauliac/kademlia-dht/README.md

 Return immediately the associated value if known locally.
 You can use this method to avoid the callback overhead, but only very few key/value pair are available with this technique.

+#### dht.close()

+Close the Dht and the inner node.
+No other operation is then possible.

+### Class: Rpc

+This describe the excepted interface for the `rpc` object provided to `Dht.spawn()`.

+#### rpc.send(message, endpoint, payload, cb)

+  * `message` *String* Type of message, always one of: "ping", "store", "findNode" or "findValue".
+  * `endpoint` *Any* A value representing the 'endpoint' of the node.
+Generally it will be a pair `{ipAddress, port}`, when the Rpc is implemented over TCP or UDP.
+  * `payload` *Object* An object containing information attached to the message.
+  * `cb(err, result)` *Function* To be called once the message got a reply.

+This function must implement a timeout mechanism, and callback with an error if so happens.
+This ensures the Dht does not hang up on a request and properly take into account unresponsive nodes.

+#### rpc.receive(message, handler)

+  * `message` *String* Type of message to handle.
+  * `handler(payload)` *Function* Function locally handling the specified message.

+Register a local handler.

+The receive handler must be a synchronous operation.
+The handling function returns a result object that must be forwarded to the node initiating the request.
+The handler may throw, in which case an error should be forwarded to the remote node; make sure, though, that no local information leaks such as stacktraces, because they can contain personal or sensitive information.

+#### rpc.close()

+Close the Rpc endpoint and prevent any further call to message handlers.